What is The Interactive Process (TIP)?

 It’s easy to get started.

-Schedule a free 15-minute call prior to TIP Meeting to discuss any issues of concern as to how they may impact the reasonable accommodation process.
+Schedule a free 15-minute call prior to the scheduled TIP Meeting to get acquainted and discuss any issues of concern that impact the interactive accommodation process.

 Our Pricing Packages

 - Completion of DWC Notice of Offer on behalf of Employer | Claims Administrator for work-related medical conditions.

 - Correspondence to Medical Providers with Customized Questionnaires to frame issues and secure needed medical input for accommodation purposes.